 Origin of funds

-- PRIVATE FUNDING (ORGANISATIONS).
-International organisations, NGOs, companies, foundations, taxe d’apprentissage (a French tax to fund education), OPCA (Authorised Joint Collection bodies)
+- Private funding (Organisations).
+International organisations, NGOs, companies, foundations, taxe d’apprentissage (a French tax to fund education), OPCO (Authorised Joint Collection bodies).

 Use of funds

 - LEARN.
-Training of humanitarians of today and tomorrow (diploma and open courses) in Europe, Africa and in the Middle-East.
+Diploma and open training courses for the humanitarians of today and tomorrow in Europe, in Africa, in the Middle East and online.

 - BUILD.
-Building the capacity of organisations working in crisis zones (CAR, Lebanon, Jordan and bespoke courses.
+Strengthening the capacities of organisations in crisis-affected zones (CAR, Guinea, Lebanon, Jordan, bespoke learning programmes).

 - SHARE.
-Participation in the evolution and structuring of the humanitarian sector.
+Participating in the evolution and structuring of the humanitarian sector.

-- ADMINISTRATIVE COSTS.
-Overhead costs incurred to carry out our missions and to ensure proper implementation.
+- Administrative costs.
+Overhead costs incurred to carry out our missions ans to ensure their proper implementation.